 Set Up Direct Plugin / Theme / WordPress Version Updates

 Add the following code to your wp-config.php file:

-That could easily be all you need to do – try Upgrading your WP version or a plugin.
+That could easily be all you need to do – try updating your WP version or a plugin.

 What If It Doesn’t Work?

-If, when you go to perform an upgrade, this still does not work, then your web server does not have sufficient “permissions” to perform the file moves, and deletions, necessary to upgrade the plugin / theme / WP version you’re trying to get it to alter.
+If, when you go to perform an update, this still does not work, then your web server does not have sufficient “permissions” to perform the file moves, and deletions, necessary to update the plugin / theme / WP version you’re trying to get it to alter.